ChefBJAK/ChefBJAK/README.md

 Thank you for visiting and I hope you find my content to be enjoyable.

-Currrently Learning Python, Django, ML, and other technologies through NC State Coding bootcamp!
+Currrently Learning Deep Neural Network Creation through Tensorflow

+Experienced in Machine Learning Sklearn Python PostgreSQL AWS Django Flask